kaist-plrg/spectec-core/bundle/README.md

 Installation -- prebuilt binary, Docker, or build from source -- is on the project's [GitHub Releases](https://github.com/kaist-plrg/spectecx/releases) page, the same release you downloaded this bundle from.
-For highlighting while you edit, this bundle ships an Emacs mode -- `emacs -l spectec-ts-mode.el impty.spectec` -- and the release page also links a VS Code extension and a Neovim plugin.
+For highlighting while you edit, this bundle ships an Emacs mode (`emacs -l spectec-ts-mode.el impty.spectec`) and a regex Vim highlighter (`vim --cmd 'set rtp^=editors/vim' impty.spectec`); the release page also links a VS Code extension and a Neovim plugin.

 ## 1. Typed Imp: executable inference rules